0xGiddi/python-wimlib/README.md

 - Compression and Decompression functions
 - Creating and opening WIMs (function w/ progress are a WIP)
 - Retrieving WIM and Image information
-- Mounting WIMs - Implemented but seems to crash python :(
+- Mounting WIMs (fuse seems to exit the python process, you can mount with debug flag in a seprate hread to bypass this)
 - Writing and overwriting WIMs

 ### Contributing